mrehkopf/vcs/README.md

     - There is, however, currently some bleeding of Qt functionality into non-GUI regions of the codebase, which you would need to deal with also if you wanted to fully excise Qt.
 Namely, in the units [src/record/record.cpp](src/record/record.cpp), [src/common/disk.cpp](src/common/disk.cpp), and [src/common/csv.h](src/common/csv.h).

 **OpenCV.** VCS makes use of the [OpenCV](https://opencv.org/) 3.2.0 library for image filtering and scaling, and for video recording.
 The binary distribution of VCS for Windows includes a pre-compiled DLL of OpenCV 3.2.0 compatible with MinGW 5.3.
-- The dependency on OpenCV can be broken by undefining `USE_OPENCV` in [vcs.pro](vcs.pro).
+- The dependency on OpenCV can be removed by undefining `USE_OPENCV` in [vcs.pro](vcs.pro).
 If undefined, most forms of image filtering and scaling will be unavailable, and video recording will not be possible.

-**RGBEasy.** VCS uses Datapath's RGBEasy API to interface with the capture hardware.
-The drivers for your Datapath capture card should include and have installed the required libraries.
+**RGBEasy.** On Windows, VCS uses Datapath's RGBEasy API to interface with the capture hardware.
+The drivers for your Datapath capture card should include and have installed the required libraries, though you may need to adjust the paths to them in [vcs.pro](vcs.pro).
-- The dependency on RGBEasy can be broken by undefining `USE_RGBEASY_API` in [vcs.pro](vcs.pro).
-If undefined, VCS will not attempt to interact with the capture hardware in any way.
+- If you want to remove VCS's the dependency on RGBEasy, replace `CAPTURE_API_RGBEASY` with `CAPTURE_API_VIRTUAL` in [vcs.pro](vcs.pro).
+This will also disable capturing, but will let you run the program without the Datapath drivers installed.

+**Video4Linux.** On Linux, VCS uses Datapath's Video4Linux driver to interface with the capture hardware.
+For this to work, you should install the latest Datapath Vision Linux driver (may not support kernel 5+).
+- If you want to remove VCS's the dependency on the Video4Linux driver, replace `CAPTURE_API_VIDEO4LINUX` with `CAPTURE_API_VIRTUAL` in [vcs.pro](vcs.pro).
+This will also disable capturing, but will let you run the program without the Datapath drivers installed.

 # Code organization
 **Modules.** The following table lists the four main modules of VCS: